Sign In Forgot Password

 The Wise Aging program was developed by the Institute for Jewish Spirituality in New York and is based on the book, Wise Aging: Living with Joy, Resilience, & Spirit, by Rabbi Rachel Cowan and Dr. Linda Thal.
 Topics include: cultivating nourishing relationships, living with loss, forgiveness, accepting our aging bodies, legacy and stewardship, and more.
 At each session, participants have opportunities for personal sharing, basic mindfulness practice, and text study.

 Groups are open to Temple Sinai members age 55 or older.
 The facilitated program is eight sessions long, held roughly every other week for two hours.
 (Participants may choose to continue after that as a self-led group.)
-Each group will have 8-10 participants, in addition to the facilitator(s).
+Each group will have 10-12 participants, in addition to the facilitator(s).
 Participants are expected to be present for all sessions, unless something urgent arises.

-No dates are currently set for the formation of the next group, so there is no current application deadline.
-An announcement will appear when the next group is scheduled and those on the waiting list will get first consideration.
+Those on the waiting list will get first consideration.
 If you are not invited to be part of the next group, you will be put on a waiting list for the following group.

 We will accept people on a first-applied, first-admitted basis, with a few caveats: